-Here are some savings account options to consider:
+Here are two of my favorite savings accounts to consider:

 Best Savings Account Deals

 FNBO Direct has a high-yield savings account offering a 4.75% APY.
 That yield is currently in the top 1% of all US Banks and the required minimum deposit to open an account is just $1.
 There is no minimum balance to receive the APY and the maximum allowed balance is $1 million.